openpolitics/manifesto/transport.md

 ## Cycling

-Commit to investing in cycling infrastructure: dedicated and separate lanes; secure parking; making traffic junctions 'cycle-safe'; encouraging shared use of pavements and paths where dedicated lanes are not feasible.
+Commit to investing in cycling infrastructure: dedicated and separate lanes; secure parking; making traffic junctions "cycle-safe"; encouraging shared use of pavements and paths where dedicated lanes are not feasible.

 Put in place clear and simple standards to cover cycle lane design, signage, continuity and traffic signals.
 Extend existing transport planning requirements to always include these new cycling standards.